chris-morgan/arewewebyet/about.md

 Next to the text itself the side-bar is color coded, where blue and grey indicate informational content, green a positive review or even recommendation, yellow an warning and red an important problem or blocker.

+You can also toggle all comments with the little switch on the top right on each topic page.
+The setting will be saved in your browser and applied on every page load.

 ### Understanding the level indicator

 Throughout the app – mostly on section titles – you find the small `level indicators`: a colored glyph, which should give you a hint on the maturity of the subject overall as designated by the [curators](/curators/).
 The following indicators are available: